jlpteaching/ECS154B/lab1/lab1.md

 - feedback form second
 - both in landscape orientation with the correct side up (so not upside down)

+**Important**: You will lose points if you include extra wires on your diagram!
+Be sure to *only* implement the R-type instructions *and nothing extra*.

 Gradescope *should* let you know what we're expecting, but we're not entirely sure for now.
 Gradescope also provides a great overview of how to upload paper assignments [in their help section](https://www.gradescope.com/help#help-center-item-student-scanning).
 Using an actual scanner (either on campus through the computer labs or your own) will give the best quality, but your phone will also work as long as you're careful in taking the pictures.